On the wave turbulence theory for a stochastic KdV type equation: Introduction

-Firstly, we need to justify further why the noise is needed.
-From a technical point of view one can see that the noise is necessary to overcome the Lukkarinen's counterexample for which the crossing estimate \eqref{CrossingIntro1}, and even more the harder crossing estimate \eqref{CrossingIntro3}, fail to hold true for the lattice ZK dispersion relation \eqref{KDVDispersion}.
-As mentioned above though \eqref{CrossingIntro1} holds true for both the continuum and lattice Schr\"odinger dispersion relations.
-From a deeper point of view, we know that if $k=(k^1,k^2,..,k^d)$ and $k^1=0$, then $\omega(k)=0$ when $\omega$ is of the type \eqref{KDVDispersion}.
+{{{\bf (iv) Justifying the addition of the noise - Can a standard additive noise be used?} Firstly, we need to justify why the noise is needed.
+From a technical point of view, in Lukkarinen's counterexample, the crossing estimate \eqref{CrossingIntro1} fails to hold true for the lattice ZK dispersion relation \eqref{KDVDispersion} while \eqref{CrossingIntro1} holds true for both the continuum and lattice Schr\"odinger dispersion relations. { It is therefore straightforward that the harder crossing estimate \eqref{CrossingIntro3} fails to hold true for the lattice ZK dispersion relation \eqref{KDVDispersion}, unfortunately.} From a deeper point of view, we know that if $k=(k^1,k^2,..,k^d)$ and $k^1=0$, then $\omega(k)=0$ when $\omega$ is of the type \eqref{KDVDispersion}.
 We call the degenerate surface for which $k^1=0$ the {\it ghost manifold}.
-If we take $k_1, \cdots, k_m$ in the ghost manifold, it follows that $\omega(k_1)=\cdots=\omega(k_m)=0.$ Moreover, the sum vector $k_1 + \cdots + k_m$ is also in the ghost manifold, leading to This shows that on the ghost manifold, not just $3$-wave interactions, any $m$-wave interactions are also allowed, with $m\ge3$. {\it Due to the resonance broadening effect discussed above, all quasi-resonance $m$-wave interactions can also happen in a small neighborhood near the ghost manifold.
+If we take $k_1, \cdots, k_m$ in the ghost manifold, it follows that $\omega(k_1)=\cdots=\omega(k_m)=0.$ Moreover, the sum vector $k_1 + \cdots + k_m$ is also in the ghost manifold, leading to This shows that on the ghost manifold, not just $3$-wave interactions, but any $m$-wave interactions are also allowed, with $m\ge3$. {\it Due to the resonance broadening effect discussed above, all quasi-resonance $m$-wave interactions can also happen in a small neighborhood near the ghost manifold.
 Therefore, the appearance of the ghost manifold, which does not exist in the Schr\"odinger case \cite{lukkarinen2007asymptotics,LukkarinenSpohn:WNS:2011}, destroys the structure of 3-wave interactions and as thus there is no 3-wave kinetic equation for the ZK equation without noise.
-The introduction of the noise into the equation, which vanishes in the limit $\lambda\to0$, has the role of only dealing with this ghost manifold: it identifies those waves that accidentally fall into the ghost manifold, and kicks them out of the set by only randomizing their phases and not their amplitudes.
+The introduction of the noise into the equation, which vanishes in the limit $\lambda\to0$, has the role of only dealing with this ghost manifold: it identifies those waves that accidentally fall into the ghost manifold, and it kicks them out of the set by only randomizing their phases and not their amplitudes.
 Except for the special role of controlling the singular dispersion relation on the ghost manifold, the noise has no influence on most of the Feynman diagrams, including the most important ones: the leading diagrams.
-Thus, unlike the Schr\"odinger case, a similar result on the derivation of the 3-wave kinetic equation in its current strong form should not be expected from the lattice ZK equation under very general assumptions on the initial data without the noise.}
+Thus, unlike the Schr\"odinger case, a similar result on the derivation of the 3-wave kinetic equation in its current strong form should not be expected from the lattice ZK equation under very general assumptions on the initial data without the noise.}}